Loader

 • Bicarbonate: 25 to 30 mmol/L.

 Yes, it is safe to take an electrolyte test.
-There are no risks associated with this test and it is a simple way to check your body's electrolyte levels.
+There are no risks associated with this test, as it only requires a small blood sample from a vein in your arm.
+It is a simple way to check your body's electrolyte levels, including sodium, potassium, calcium, chloride, magnesium, phosphate, and bicarbonate, which are vital for muscle, nerve, and heart function.

 Before having an electrolyte test, there are a few things you should do to prepare:

-• First, be sure to fast for at least 8 hours prior to the test.
+• First, be sure to fast for at least 8 hours prior to the test if it is a part of a comprehensive metabolic panel.
 This means no food or drink, not even water.

 • Second, if you take any medications regularly, you should check with your doctor to see if you need to stop taking them before the test.
 Some medications can affect electrolyte levels.